Friday, March 30, 2018

 Absolutely!
 I mean, me!

-And you'd have to be paid in real money. can you start tomorrow?
+And you'd be paid real money.
+Can you start tomorrow?

 You bet!
 I'll be here at 8am sharp!